QuantActions/QA-Android-SDK-public/README.md

 ## 13. Questionnaires

-Both classic and custom questionnaires can be sub-ministered to users via the SDK.
+Both classic and custom questionnaires can be subministered to users via the SDK.
 Get in touch [with us](mailto:development@quantactions.com) for more information about this feature.

 ## 14. Issue tracking and contact
 Feel free to use the issue tracking of this repo to report any problem with the SDK, in case of more immediate assistance need feel free to contact us at [development@quantactions.com](mailto:development@quantactions.com)

+#Package com.quantactions.sdk
+The main functionality of the Quantactions Android SDK.

+#Package com.quantactions.sdk.data.entity
+Entities used across the SDK for particular functionalities.

+#Package com.quantactions.sdk.model
+Data models used across the SDK for particular functionalities.

+#Package com.quantactions.sdk.exceptions
+Exceptions that the SDK might be throwing.